phaserjs/phaser/README.md

 * ArcadePhysics.Body.setSize corrected to take the parameters as positive, not negative values.
 * ArcadePhysics.World.seperate will now check gravity totals to determine separation order.
 You can set World.forceX to true to always separate on X first and skip this check.
 * TileSprites now emit outOfBounds and enterBounds events accordingly.
+* You can now create multiple blank layers in a Tilemap.

 New Features